anducnguyen/anducnguyen/README.md

 <!-- <a href="https://github.com/anducnguyen/ReadMeChessTour/blob/main/README.md"><img src="https://raw.githubusercontent.com/" alt="" width="80%" /></a> -->

-This is an open chess tournament where ANYONE can play.
-That's the fun part.
+This is an open chess match where anyone can join, which makes it all the more exciting!
+Inspired by [Kasparov vs. The World](https://en.wikipedia.org/wiki/Kasparov_versus_the_World)'s style.
+It's really fun to see if 2-or-more heads are better than 1!
 It's your turn to play!
 Move a <!-- BEGIN TURN -->white<!-- END TURN --> piece.

 <!-- BEGIN CHESS BOARD -->